Warning: Image – heavy post.

 There’s not a year that passes by that we do not visit the Schloss Schönbrunn (Schönbrunn Palace).
 We used to live near the area so it’s inevitable but even though we’ve moved and it takes about an hour to travel there, we still do come by, even when it’s in winter, in spring, in summer and especially during fall.

-Facing the palace going to the left, one would find the well after walking a path of trees, it was unfortunately under maintenance the last time we went and I never got the chance to photograph it the other times we’ve visited.
+Facing the palace going to the left, one would find the well after walking a path of trees.
+It was unfortunately under maintenance the last time we went and I never got the chance to photograph it the other times we’ve visited.

 The fountain has a pool contained against the slope behind it by a retaining wall reamed by a balustrade and decorated with vases.
 Projecting forward into the basin from the centre of the back wall is a grotto with river gods, crowned by an obelisk.
 Water flows out of the mouth of a central mask and also the vases held by the river gods into basins and finally into the main pool.

 Facing the main palace, going to right side and further behind the Schlosstheater (palace theater), one will find the Wagenburg.
 It is a museum showcasing the carriages and vehicles used by the imperial household of the Austrian Empire.
 (Schönbrunn palace tickets Wagenburg: under 19 years-old are free, adults costs 8,50 for Vienna cardholders and 9,50 for none card holders.)